top of page

 Finally, I shared one of the most underrated secrets to better mental health—eating real food.

-“Focus on fresh, minimally processed ingredients,” I told Joey.
-“Think grilled chicken, fresh veggies, maybe a slice of real cheese—not that rubbery processed stuff.
-You still get great flavor, but with way more nutrients and none of the junk.”
+Focus on fresh, minimally processed ingredients,” I told Joey.
+“Think grilled chicken, fresh veggies, maybe a slice of real cheese — not that rubbery processed stuff.
+You’ll still get the flavor you love, but with way more nutrients and none of the junk.”

-Your Turn:
+Our Turn:

 Wrap Up

 Joey was pumped to learn he could still enjoy his favorite food and take care of his mental health.
 “This is amazing!
-Ross and Rachael are gonna love this.
+Ross and Rachel are gonna love this.
 They’re always thinking about stuff like this,” he said with a smirk.

 I laughed.
 “I’ll hold you to that, Joey.
-And remember—the best way to take care of yourself often starts with what’s on your plate.”
+And remember — the best way to take care of yourself often starts with what’s on your plate.”

 Bruce Schutter